esteinig/scrubby/README.md

   --min-len 50
 ```

-Taxa specified for `Kraken2` depletion can be taxonomic identifiers or taxonomic names present in the report file (case sensitive).
+### Optional methods and order of execution

-You can only run k-mer or alignment datbases by leaving out `--kraken-db` or `--minimap2-index` arguments, for example:
+You can skip methods by leaving out `--kraken-db` or `--minimap2-index` arguments, for example:

 ```
 scrubby scrub-reads \